hackforla/ballotnav/client/web/README.md

 Then you can deploy the two apps by running `npm run deploy-about` or `npm run deploy-demo`.
 The build files will be pushed to the gh-pages branch of the appropriate repo.

 Also, to get the gh-pages deployment working (for all the apps) it was necessary to add a 404.html and modify the index.html to get the single-page routing to work with the BrowserRouter.
 The code snippets are from the "basic instructions" section here: https://github.com/rafgraph/spa-github-pages

-## Running the App for the first time

-To run the app first create a file named '.env' in this directory.
-Then copy the format from '.example.env' into '.env' except change 'REDACTED' to the BallotNav project's Mapbox token.